Lawd-STAR/DetStream-Vision-Agents/README.md

 ## Inspiration

 - Livekit Agents: Great syntax, Livekit only
 - Pipecat: Flexible, but more verbose.
-Open, we will add support for Stream
-- OpenAI Agents: Focused on openAI only, but we will try to add support
+- OpenAI Agents: Focused on openAI only

 ## Open Platform
 Reach out to nash@getstream.io, and we'll collaborate on getting you added